General Equipment at Louisville School Buildings Demolition Louisville, Kentucky

 Trade Workers:

-- Insulators (Heat and Frost Insulators Local 1, St. Louis / Local 27, Kansas City — HFIAW) — removing pipe insulation products such as Kaylo, Thermobestos, and Aircell; boiler block insulation; and duct insulation
+- Insulators (Heat and Frost Insulators Local 1, St. Louis / Local 27, Kansas City — HFIAW) — removing pipe insulation products such as calcium silicate pipe insulation, Thermobestos, and pipe insulation; boiler block insulation; and duct insulation

 - Pipefitters and Plumbers (UA Local 562, St. Louis / UA Local 268, Kansas City) — working on asbestos-insulated piping systems, steam and hot water systems, and valve gaskets and packing materials